 Can we Make Curd without Curd?

 In a pot, heat the boiling milk until it is lukewarm.
-Now, put two green or red chilies, stalks and all, into the milk, so that they are completely submerged.
+Now, put two green or red chilies, stalks and all, into the milk so they are entirely submerged.
 Alternatively, add two tablespoons of lemon juice to it.
 Cover the milk dish and set it away in a warm area for 10-12 hours.

 Why did my lemon curd turn green?

-If you use an unlined copper pan or an aluminum pan, then the acid from the lemons will react to the copper or aluminum in your pan and could turn your lemon curd green or give it a metallic taste.
+If you use an unlined copper pan or an aluminum pan, the acid from the lemons will react with the copper or aluminum in your pan and could turn your lemon curd green or give it a metallic taste.
 This is an easy fix.

 Why is Lemon Curd Called Lemon Curd?

-Lemon Curd’ is originally English in origin, dating back to the early 1800s.
-The recipe back then was rather literal and not how we’d think of Lemon Curd these days, acidulating lemon cream to form curds then separated from the whey through a cheesecloth.
+Lemon Curd is originally English, dating back to the early 1800s.
+Back then, the recipe was literal and not how we’d think of Lemon Curd, acidulating lemon cream to form curds separated from the whey through a cheesecloth.

 Why is My Lemon Curd Not Thickening?

-It’s likely that you haven’t cooked your lemon curd long enough if it hasn’t thickened.
+Likely, you haven’t cooked your lemon curd long enough if it hasn’t thickened.
 If you’re creating a large batch of lemon curd, it might take up to 30 minutes of constant stirring.
-Keep in the notice that the curd will thicken even more as it cools.
+Please note that the curd will thicken even more as it cools.
 If your chilled curd isn’t thick enough, reheat it to reduce it.

 Final Result